samars19almalki-png/FinSmart/README.md

-# FinSmart – Personal Finance Management Web App
+# FinSmart - A Web App for Personal Finance Management

-FinSmart هو تطبيق ويب بسيط لإدارة المصاريف والدخل، يساعد المستخدم على تتبع أمواله بسهولة، وإنشاء ميزانيات، وتحليل معاملاته المالية. يعمل التطبيق بالكامل على المتصفح باستخدام JavaScript و LocalStorage بدون الحاجة لأي قاعدة بيانات خارجية.
+FinSmart is a simple, innovative, and user-friendly web application that helps users easily track their finances, measure their financial transactions, and analyze their spending.
+The application runs entirely in the browser using JavaScript and LocalStorage, without requiring any external database.

 ---

-## 📌 Features
+## 📌Features

 ### 1. User Login
-- تسجيل الدخول باستخدام الاسم والبريد الإلكتروني.
+- Log in using your name and email address.

-- حفظ بيانات المستخدم داخل LocalStorage.
+- Save user data to LocalStorage.

-### 2. Transactions Management
+### 2. Transaction Management
-- إضافة دخل أو مصروف.
-- اختيار الفئة (مثل: البقالة، المواصلات، الترفيه، الراتب…)
-- تحديد المبلغ والتاريخ والوصف.
-- عرض قائمة بجميع المعاملات بشكل منسّق.
+- Add income or expenses.

+- Select a category (e.g., sofa, transportation, music, salary, etc.).
+- View comprehensive specifications, historical data, and descriptions.

+- View a structured list of transactions.

 ### 3. Budget Management
-- إنشاء ميزانية لكل فئة من فئات المصاريف.
-- تحديث الصرف تلقائياً عند إضافة معاملة جديدة.
-- حساب المتبقي من الميزانية.
+- Create allocations for each expense category.

+- Automatically update spending when adding a new expense.

+- Calculate only from the budget.

 ### 4. Dashboard
-- عرض إجمالي الدخل.
-- عرض إجمالي المصاريف.
-- حساب صافي الرصيد.
-- عرض آخر المعاملات.
-- متابعة الصرف مقابل الميزانية.
+- View total income.

+- View total expenses.

+- Calculate net balance. - View recent transactions.

+- Apply spending to the budget.

-### 5. Backup & Restore
+### 5. Backup and Restore
-- إنشاء نسخة احتياطية (ملف JSON).
-- استرجاع نسخة احتياطية سابقة.
-- حفظ آخر وقت للنسخ الاحتياطي.
+- Create a backup (JSON file).

+- Restore a previous backup.

+- Save the last backup time.

 ---

 ## 🛠 Technologies Used
 - HTML
-- CSS / Tailwind
+- CSS/Backwind
 - JavaScript
-- LocalStorage
+- Local Storage
 - DOM Manipulation

 ---